friendly-bits/geoblocker-bash/README.md

 https://github.com/blunderful-scripts/geoblocker_bash/releases
 2) Install prerequisites.
 On Debian and derivatives run: sudo apt install ipset jq wget grepcidr
 3) Download *all* scripts in this suite into the same folder
+4) Use the check_ip_in_ripe script to make sure that your public ip address is included in the list fetched from RIPE, so you do not get locked out of your server.
+example: 'bash check_ip_in_ripe.sh -c DE -i <your_public_ip_address>' (for Germany)
-4) run "sudo bash geoblocker_bash-install -c <country_code>"
+5) Once verified that your public ip address is included in the list, run 'sudo bash geoblocker_bash-install -c <country_code>'
+example: 'sudo bash geoblocker_bash-install -c DE' (for Germany)

  To uninstall:
  run "sudo geoblocker_bash-uninstall"

 **Prerequisites**:
-- Linux running systemd (tested on Debian and Mint, should work on any Debian derivative, may or may not work on other distributions)
+- Linux running systemd (tested on Debian and Mint, should work on any Debian derivative, may require modifications to work on other distributions)
 - Root access
 - iptables (default firewall management utility on most linux distributions)
 - standard GNU utilities including awk, sed, grep

-additional utilities: to install, run 'sudo apt install ipset wget jq grepcidr'
+additional prerequisites: to install, run 'sudo apt install ipset wget jq grepcidr'
 - wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from RIPE
 - ipset utility is a companion tool to iptables (used by the "apply" script to create an efficient iptables whitelist rule)
 - jq - Json processor (used to parse lists downloaded from RIPE)